The5imon/ssh-mitm/doc/advanced-usage.rst

 .. warning::

-    Additional firewall rules may be necessary to maintain device management capabilities over ssh
+    Additional firewall rules may be necessary to maintain device management capabilities over ssh.

 .. note::